Equim-chan/mjai-reviewer/README.md

     akochan-reviewer [FLAGS] [OPTIONS] --actor <INDEX>

 FLAGS:
     -f, --full               Analyze every move, not only the different ones.
     -h, --help               Prints help information
-        --no-open           Do not open the output file after finishing --no-review         Do not review at all.
-Only download and save files -V, --version           Prints version information
+        --no-open            Do not open the output file in browser after finishing --no-review          Do not review at all.
+Only download and save files --use-ranking-exp    Use ranking exp value instead of pt exp value.
+This will override --pt and "jun_pt" in --tactics-config.
+    -V, --version            Prints version information
     -v, --verbose            Use verbose output
         --without-viewer     Do not include log viewer in the generated HTML report

 OPTIONS:
     -a, --actor <INDEX>            Specify the actor to review.
 It is the number after "&tw=" in tenhou's log url